 Our Church History

-Praise God for He has done great things.
-In
+Praise God for He has done great

-Hill community by teaching God’s word to His people.
+in the Happy Hill community by teaching God’s word to His people.

 answered the call to fill that need and as a result, Calvary Baptist